Marchant d'Art

 Melanie Marchant Meschery

 Making ancient art look fresh again, thereby allowing my students to see what it might have looked like 3,500, 9,000 or even 25,000 years ago, was my goal.
-I think my project was mostly successful.
+I feel my project was successful.

 The Angel with the Golden Hair is also very old, dating from c.1150, and was done in egg tempera originally.
 He is beautiful beyond belief.
 His expression conveys such love and compassion that it catches me by the heart every time I look at him.
 Painting him is a joy because while painting, I feel enfolded in his love.